yusufokunlola/data-glossary/README.md

+## Data Governance Project

+During a **data governance project**, a data analyst plays a key role in ensuring that data is well-organized, reliable, and properly managed across the organization.
+Here are the main responsibilities of a data analyst in this context:

+### 1. **Data Discovery and Mapping**
+   - **Identify and catalog data assets**: The analyst helps locate, document, and map out all the critical data sources in the organization (databases, systems, files, etc.).
+   - **Understand data flow**: They track how data moves within the organization, from creation to storage and usage, helping to document the lifecycle of data.

+### 2. **Data Quality Management**
+   - **Assess data quality**: Analysts check for inconsistencies, errors, and missing data.
+They help identify issues such as duplicate entries or incorrect formats that can harm decision-making.
+   - **Monitor and improve data quality**: They help establish data quality standards (e.g., accuracy, completeness, timeliness) and monitor the adherence to these standards.

+### 3. **Data Definition and Standardization**
+   - **Support the creation of a data glossary**: Analysts define and standardize key data terms, ensuring that everyone in the organization understands and uses data consistently (e.g., defining what “customer” or “revenue” means).
+   - **Create data dictionaries**: They help create detailed documentation of the fields, formats, and types of data used in various systems.

+### 4. **Policy Implementation**
+   - **Help enforce data governance policies**: Analysts ensure that policies related to data privacy, security, and usage are followed (e.g., who has access to certain types of data and how it can be used).
+   - **Data classification**: They assist in classifying data based on sensitivity, confidentiality, and relevance to compliance (e.g., personally identifiable information (PII), financial records).

+### 5. **Data Access and Permissions**
+   - **Collaborate on access management**: Analysts work with IT and data governance teams to define and enforce who has access to different datasets based on roles and responsibilities.
+   - **Track data usage**: They analyze how data is used across departments, ensuring that data is accessed according to governance policies.

+### 6. **Data Governance Framework**
+   - **Participate in defining governance structures**: Analysts contribute to building governance frameworks that outline the processes and responsibilities for managing data (e.g., who is responsible for ensuring data accuracy or managing access).
+   - **Support data stewardship**: They may assist in establishing roles like data stewards, who are responsible for overseeing the quality and use of specific datasets.

+### 7. **Training and Support**
+   - **Support end-users**: Analysts often train other teams on how to properly use the data, maintain quality, and follow governance guidelines.
+   - **Provide technical support**: They help resolve data-related issues that arise and ensure that data governance tools and platforms are used effectively.

+### 8. **Monitoring and Reporting**
+   - **Monitor compliance**: They analyze and report on compliance with data governance policies and help identify areas for improvement.
+   - **Data governance metrics**: Analysts might track key metrics, such as data quality improvements, data access adherence, or the frequency of data governance violations.

+### 9. **Collaboration with Stakeholders**
+   - **Work with cross-functional teams**: Data analysts collaborate with data stewards, IT teams, business leaders, and legal/compliance departments to ensure alignment with the organization's data governance objectives.
+   - **Stakeholder communication**: They provide regular updates on data-related findings, improvements, or issues that need to be addressed in the governance process.

 ## Data Glossary

 Building a **data glossary** is a step-by-step process that ensures everyone in your organization understands key data terms consistently.
 Here's how you can create one: